Here’s what you’ll learn from Bunnings Warehouse's strategy study:

 The Bunnings logo is clearly visible from afar and it creates a sensation that customers find difficult to resist.
 As a result, they end up heading to the store anyhow.

 Although Bunnings is a hardware and supplies store for anyone, they’ve identified a target market - a rather unexpected one too.

 Families with little children.

-The thing about parents with kids and bringing them to a store is - convince either party and you have yourself a client.
-Bunnings have cracked this code and played it to their advantage.
+The thing about parents with kids and bringing them to a store is - to convince either party and you have yourself a client.
+Bunnings have cracked this code and played it to its advantage.

-For example, when a family plans a fun outing they think about somewhere with fun activities, playground, balloons, and all that stuff for kids to enjoy their time.
+For example, when a family plans a fun outing, they think about somewhere with fun activities, playgrounds, balloons, and all that stuff for kids to enjoy their time.
 At the same time, they need a place where parents can watch the children and grab a snack while at it.

 A hardware store definitely doesn’t come to mind when you picture such a place.
 Then again, Bunnings isn’t just a hardware store.
 It’s the whole package.